 Organometallic chemistry is the chemistry of transition metals used in organic synthesis and is routinely used by synthetic chemists.

 The course starts with the description of organometallic complexes in terms of electron configuration, bonding and structure.
 Reaction mechanisms and reactivity of complexes containing different transition metals and ligands are then introduced and applied in the analysis of complex synthetic transformations.

-- recognize different organometallic reaction mechanisms
+- recognizes different organometallic reaction mechanisms

-- recognize the most common named reactions
+- recognizes the most common named reactions

 - can deduce the reaction mechanism of organometallic reactions

 - knows how to choose organometallic reagents for complex transformations

 - can follow reaction sequences in scientific literature